bojeryd91/bojeryd91.github.io/_pages/index.md

 #  Recent updates:

 ## Jan 24, 2025 -- Revise and resubmit at the Journal of Monetary Economics
+My paper with Björn, Dany, and Roine -- The housing wealth effect: Evidence from quasi-experimental evidence -- is R&R at the JME.
+Let's dig in!

 ## August 1, 2024 -- Off to the Department of Economics at Stockholm University as a post-doctoral researcher!